gonjavi/React-higher-Order-Component-Example/README.md

 # React Higher Order Components example

-This is an example of higher order component
+This is a basic example of higher order component

 ### Setup